McFoggy/TodoOnFire/README.md

 1. Set the Firebase Functions base url (e.g., https://us-central1-PROJECTID.cloudfunctions.net) as a Firebase environment variable by running `firebase functions:config:set functions.baseurl="your functions base url"` (starting with https:// and ending without a trailing slash)

 ### Initial Mattermost Setup
-1. Create a new Slash command in Mattermost (I suggest calling it something short, like "poll" or "survey")
+1. Create a new Slash command in Mattermost (I suggest calling it something short, like "todo" or "task")
 1. Select "POST" for Request Method
 1. Fill in a dummy Request URL for now, we'll come back and change this in a bit.
 1. Fill out the rest of the Slash command configuration as you please, then save